accordproject/techdocs/website/versioned_docs/version-0.12.0/logic-stmt.md

     return x+1.0                       // Statement if condition is true
 ```

-The else part of the statement can be ommitted in which case Ergo
+The else part of the statement can be omitted in which case Ergo
 returns an error by default.

 ```ergo